nimbrethil81/warboss-companion-dev/SPEC.md

 ### `data/armies/kow/goblins.json` — Army Reference Data

 Static reference for the Goblin army.
 Used in Muster to build rosters and in Battle to populate the unit list with relevant stats and special rules.
+Every faction file (`goblins.json`, `elves.json`, …) shares this shape; at boot all of them are loaded into the keyed `WBC.factionData` cache and resolved via `WBC.getFactionData(faction_id)` (see §3).

 ```json
 {